-4. Snorkeling (without a boat.)
+4. Snorkeling (without a boat) for your weekend getaway.
 Try Peanut Island

 Why is it cool?
 Peanut Island is a man-made island in the middle of the Port of Palm Beach.
 Its rocky shoreline and its location directly in the mouth of the inlet make it a magnet for colorful fish and creatures, from rays to manatees to small sharks.
 It is well-known for having some of the best easy-access snorkeling in South Florida.
 Some other great places to snorkel from shore: Red Reef Park in Boca Raton, Cannon Beach at John Pennekamp State Park and Indian Key in Islamorada.
 And here’s a neat idea: A snorkeling trail at Phil Foster Park, which is an island on the Blue Heron Bridge at Riviera Beach.
 Here’s more snorkeling without a boat in Florida.

 5. Discover a new and out-of-ordinary beach.
 Try these two choices.